inferadb/control/docs/overview.md

 **Properties**:

 - ✅ Immediate revocation (no grace period for compromised keys)
-- ✅ Proactive notification to @server (don't wait for cache expiry)
+- ✅ Proactive notification to @engine (don't wait for cache expiry)
 - ✅ Audit trail for security incidents
 - ✅ Owner notifications for transparency